phpDocumentor/phpDocumentor/docs/references/phpdoc/tags/internal.rst

 @internal
 =========

-The @internal tag is used to denote that associated :term:`Structural Elements` are elements internal to this application or library.
+The @internal tag is used to denote that associated Structural Elements are elements internal to this application or library.
 It may also be used inside a long description to insert a piece of text that is only applicable for the developers of this software.